romkatv/zsh-bench/README.md

   can [use it to benchmark your own shell](#usage).
 - `human-bench` measures human perception of latency when using interactive zsh.
-You can use it to check how it feels to use zsh with specific latencies or to test whether you can tell a difference between 5ms and 0ms *command lag*.
+You can use it to check how it feels to use zsh with specific latencies or to test whether you can tell a difference between 5ms and 0ms lag.
 - I've used `human-bench` to conduct a blind study on myself to find the maximum values of latencies that are indistinguishable from zero.
 For example, *command lag* below 10ms feels just like 0ms but anything above this value starts feeling sluggish.